Palm (unit): Continental Europe

+which differs from previously cited palm measure equivalents in metres above.

 England

 The English palm, handbreadth, or handsbreadth is three inches (7.62 cm) or, equivalently, four digits.
 The measurement was, however, not always well distinguished from the hand or handful, which became equal to four inches by a 1541 statute of Henry VIII.
-The palm was excluded from the British Weights and Measures Act of 1824 that established the imperial system and is not a standard US customary unit.
+The palm was excluded from the British Weights and Measures Act 1824 that established the imperial system and is not a standard US customary unit.

 Elsewhere

 The Moroccan palm is given by Hutton as about 18.20 cm.